 Because the AC7t1500 contains two independent PCIe controllers, each PCIe can send transactions to the other via the NoC.
-Similar to connections with GDDR6 and DDR4, this high-bandwidth connection is achieved without consuming any FPGA fabric resources - the user only needs to enable both PCIe controllers in order to send transactions between them using the NoC.
+Similar to connections with GDDR6 and DDR4, this high-bandwidth connection is achieved without consuming any FPGA fabric resources - the user only needs to enable both PCIe controllers in order to send transactions between them.

-PCIe to FCU
+PCIe Endpoint to FCU